 Vertical profiles of the water column are conducted using a Conductivity Temperature Depth (CTD) profiler.
 AIMS uses several Sea-Bird Electronics CTD profilers (SBE 19plus), which are fitted with additional sensors including fluorometers, transmissometers and Photosynthetically Active Radiation (PAR) sensors.
 Annual calibrations of the profiler instrumentation are carried out in Sea-Bird Electronics laboratories in the USA.
 These calibration values are included within the SBE configuration files.
 Pre-trip CTD checks are carried out at AIMS.
-These include checking the physical status of the sensors and cables.
+These include checking the physical status of the sensors and cables and battery status.

 Prior to deployment of the CTD profiler on board the boat, the CTD is secured to the hydrographic wire or line.
 Tygon tubing is removed from the CTD to allow flush water to drain from the conductivity-temperature cell and any protective caps are removed from the other sensors.
-To activate logging, the magnetic switch is moved to the "on" position and the CTD cage is lowered into the water sitting ~0.2 m below the surface.
+To activate logging, the magnetic switch is moved to the "on" position and the CTD cage is lowered into the water sitting ~2 m below the surface.
 A three minute soak of the CTD begins, to allow sensors to equilibrate and air bubbles to be flushed by the pump.

-The profile is commenced at a rate no greater than 0.5 m s-1 to achieve a minimum sensor scan rate of 8 scans m-1 vertically.
+The CTD is then raised to \sim 0.2 below the surface and the profile is commenced at a rate of 0.5 - 1 m s-1.
 The CTD is sent to near-bottom, ensuring it does not touch the seafloor, and retrieved to the surface where the switch is turned off.
-See Appendix A1 for details of data post-processing and storage.
+See Appendix A1 for further details on